Pilates with an Ostomy and Hernia: Seeking Advice

 Hi everyone,

 I have a large peristomal hernia.
 I am sick of being out of shape and not flexible like I used to be.
-Since 2008 and two-year-long fights with colon cancer, surgeries, ileostomy, permanent colostomy, and untold doses of chemo, I mourn the loss of my health.
+Since 2008 and two year-long fights with colon cancer, surgeries, ileostomy, permanent colostomy, and untold doses of chemo, I mourn the loss of my health.
 I have checked with my doctor who says go ahead.
-I have also read any places where it says exercising with a hernia will only make things worse.
+I have also read in many places where it says exercising with a hernia will only make things worse.

 Pilates uses isometric exercises and seems to me to be a reasoned approach to making changes carefully and slowly as your body can handle it.
 Anyway, I have signed up for a one-on-one evaluation with an instructor tomorrow who thinks she can help me.